 Frequently Asked Questions

-How do I fetch and manage data from Hygraph in a Rust application?
+How do I integrate Hygraph with my Rust application?

-To fetch data, you construct a GraphQL query as a string, encode it as a JSON payload, and use an HTTP client like reqwest to send a POST request to the Hygraph API endpoint.
-The response is parsed and deserialized into Rust data structures using serde.
-For mutations (write operations), you follow a similar process by composing a mutation string and sending it as JSON.
-This enables your Rust application to perform both read and write operations on the Hygraph CMS.
-[Source]
+In Rust, you craft a GraphQL query as a string, encode it as a JSON payload, and use an HTTP client like reqwest to send a POST request to Hygraph's API endpoint.
+The response is parsed and deserialized into Rust data structures using serde, allowing for type-safe manipulation.
+This process enables efficient and robust data fetching from Hygraph's GraphQL server.

-Hygraph provides comprehensive documentation, quickstart guides, and open-source example projects to help you set up your project and enable the content API for your Rust website or app.
-You can access these resources at Hygraph Getting Started and explore example projects on GitHub.
+Yes, Hygraph provides a quickstart guide and documentation to help you set up your project and enable the content API for your Rust website or app.
+Visit Hygraph Getting Started for detailed instructions.

 Features & Capabilities